AbdullahAlMaksud/project-claynest-client/README.md

 - **Frontend:**
   - React.js: A JavaScript library for building user interfaces.
+  - React Router DOM: A library for routing in React applications.
   - Tailwind CSS: A utility-first CSS framework for quickly building custom designs.
-  - React Router DOM: A library for routing in React applications.
+  - DaisyUI: A set of useful Tailwind CSS components.
   - React Typewriter: A React component for creating a typewriter effect.
-  - DaisyUI: A set of useful Tailwind CSS components.
   - React Tooltip: A lightweight tooltip library for React.
+  - React Icons: Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.
+  - React Fast Marquee: React Fast Marquee is a lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.
+  - Swiper JS: Swiper JS is the free and most modern mobile touch slider with hardware accelerated transitions and amazing native behavior.
+It is intended to be used in mobile websites, mobile web apps, and mobile native/hybrid apps.

+  - React Fast Marquee: React Fast Marquee is a lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

 - **Backend:**
   - MongoDB: A NoSQL database for storing application data.